jessfraz/blog/content/post/the-automated-cio.md

 team that we got a new application.

 The cron job also parses the materials they submitted and their resume into plain text.
-Matierals can be in the form of HTML, PDF, doc, docx, zip, and even PDF with zip headers ;).
+Materials can be in the form of HTML, PDF, doc, docx, zip, and even PDF with zip headers ;).
 The resume and each question in the materials is saved in individual database columns, which makes